The history of the archive

-How to use the Archive
+How to use this part of the website

 Some archive items were of poor quality to be digitised and can only be inspected in WVA, the Wheatley Village Archive.
 Faded or otherwise deteriorated photos are 'improved', but the originals can always be inspected in WVA.
 Many archive items of General Information (G), Societies (S), Events (E) and People (P) do not have links to a particular address, so these categories are shown with single-lettered teardrops adjacent to 'Wheatley' on the map.
 There are very many such records and it will be better to use the word search process for these.
 If you are looking for Railway records, a teardrop is shown by the wording 'Dismantled Railway' on the map.
 Nearly all the property-based archive is now on the website, but people, events and other archives will be added on a continuing basis.